 - 2 tablespoon bourbon

-- 4 oz dark chocolate chips, or chopped chocolate
+- 4 oz dark chocolate chips or solid chocolate, finely chopped

 - ½ cup sweetened shredded coconut